-In general, when approaching a patient for potential endoscopic management, it is important to ensure that care is provided in a center with expertise, not only in endoscopy but also in surgery, pathology and radiology.
-The most important investigation is a careful examination during upper endoscopy, both with white light endoscopy and narrow-band imaging.
+In general, when approaching a patient for potential endoscopic management, it is important to ensure that care is provided in a center with expertise not only in endoscopy but also in surgery, pathology and radiology.
+The most important investigation is a careful examination during upper endoscopy both with white light endoscopy and NBI.
 Although adjunctive investigations have so far not yielded fruit, consideration can be given to performing EUS if there is concern for locoregional invasion.

-When it comes to the endoscopic management of EC; it can generally be divided into two categories, curative and palliative therapy.
+When it comes to the endoscopic management of EC, it can generally be divided into two categories, curative and palliative therapy.
 Curative therapy is generally reserved for early ECs limited to the mucosa with no lymph node involvement.
 In this section, we will review the common methods for endoscopic management, as well as upcoming frontiers.

 ER

 ER is the mainstay of endoscopic management of early ECs.
 ER can be performed in two ways, by EMR or by endoscopic submucosal dissection (ESD).
-ER can be performed for both adenocarcinomas and squamous cell carcinomas.
+ER can be performed for both adenocarcinomas and SCCs.
 In adenocarcinoma patients, the spectrum of disease where ER can be performed generally includes pre-malignant low-grade dysplasia in a patient with BE up to in some cases stage T1b adenocarcinoma (as per the TNM staging of tumors).
-For squamous cell carcinomas, ER can be performed in patients with early EC that is staged as T1 or intramucosal.
+For SCCs, ER can be performed in patients with early EC that is staged as T1 or intramucosal.

-EMR is generally performed by two distinct methods; the cap-assisted method and the ligation-assisted method.
-The cap-assisted method, also known as the “suck and cut” method involves suctioning the mucosa into a cap-fitted endoscope, and then using a snare to cut the mucosa.
+EMR is generally performed by two distinct methods: the cap-assisted method and the ligation-assisted method.
+The cap-assisted method, also known as the “suck and cut” method involves suctioning the mucosa into a cap-fitted endoscope and then using a snare to cut the mucosa.
 The snare is pre-opened prior to suctioning and generally comes as part of a pre-assembled ensemble kit.
 In the ligation-assisted method, or multi-band ligator method, the upper endoscope is fitted with an apparatus similar to a variceal band ligator, and the mucosa is suctioned and has a band placed around it.
-Subsequently, a snare is passed and the mucosa upheld by the band is resected (Figure 4).
+Subsequently, a snare is passed, and the mucosa upheld by the band is resected (Figure 4).